filterpaper/filterpaper.github.io/qmk/userspace.md

 # Customising the firmware
 See QMK guide on [customising keyboard behavior](https://docs.qmk.fm/#/custom_quantum_functions) and follow the file naming convention of [QMK userspace](https://docs.qmk.fm/#/feature_userspace).

-Hardware feature and QMK variables should be configured in `rules.mk` and `config.h`:
+Hardware feature and QMK variables should be configured in `rules.mk` and `config.h`.
+Both files should be created in the same folder:
 ```
 ~/qmk_firmware/users/newbie/rules.mk
 ~/qmk_firmware/users/newbie/config.h